Posted on

 Original Library of Pocket Games manufactured by William F. Drueke & Sons

-Besides dice and card games soldiers also had access to pocket-sized board-games.
-These board games were made by William F. Drueke and sons.
-Drueke was a prolific maker of chess and checker sets during between the 1920s-1940s.
+Besides dice and card games soldiers also had access to pocket-sized board games.
+These board games were made by William F. Drueke and Sons.
+Drueke was a prolific maker of chess and checker sets between the 1920s-1940s.
 However, he also ventured into other gaming areas such as poker chips, dice, and casino equipment like roulette wheels.
 The board games Drueke produced were not covered by patents as they were centuries old (http://www.peterspioneers.com/WFD.htm).

 Drueke's Library of Games for the Armed Service Man.
 Courtesy of: http://www.peterspioneers.com/WRSD.htm